goschtl/zope/zope2book/trunk/source/DTML.rst

   folder called *adult_rate*.
 This property will represent the cost for one adult to visit the Zoo.
 Give this property the value '2.2'.

-    % Anonymous User - Oct.
-31, 2003 11:02 am:
-     I think this is the first mention of Properties....
-Would be helpful to explain that the properties are found with the properties tag....since up until nos almost all additions have been done by the pulldown menu.:)

   You can display this cost in a DTML Document or Method like so::